The Superior Spider-Man: War of the Realms

 During the War of the Realms storyline, Superior Spider-Man worked to save the civilians from a Frost Giant invasion.
 Then, he came up with the idea to work with the West Coast Avengers to make use of America Chavez's powers.
 After rescuing them with his Octavian Lens, Superior Spider-Man barely manages to convince them to help fight the Asgardian invasion at the source.
 They later go to New York City, since the Asgardian magic was interfering with America's powers.
 In the midst of the battle between the Fantastic Four and Malekith the Accursed's forces, Superior Spider-Man worked with Mister Fantastic to enable America Chavez to duplicate the Bifrost Bridge's energy.
 After the two of them failed to locate the strike team in Svartalfheim, Superior Spider-Man and Mister Fantastic located the strike team in Jotunheim.
 Those in Jotunheim (specifically Peter Parker) order Superior Spider-Man to focus on protecting Earth.
 After he initially refuses to leave, Gwen Poole assists Superior Spider-Man in his coming to terms with his lack of a role in the war.
 After that, Superior Spider-Man and the West Coast Avengers returned to Earth to continue protecting its citizens.

 Revenge of Spider-Man of Earth-44145

 Once the War was over, the Superior Spider-Man received an award from the city for his role in its defence, but Superior Spider-Man found himself troubled by the ceremony, confessing to Spider-Man later that he felt as though he should have been able to save more.
 Offering his own experience as a hero, Spider-Man consoled Superior Spider-Man by observing that Octavius feeling this hurt over random deaths proved that he was moving on from his old villainous history.
-Unbeknownst to Elliot Tolliver on his date with Emma Hernandez, he is being spied upon by one of the spiders that makes up Spiders-Man of Earth-11580 on behalf of Norman Osborn of Earth-44145.
-After being told the information he received from Spiders-Man of Earth-11580, Norman Osborn of Earth-44145 begins his revenge plans on Superior Spider-Man.
+Unbeknownst to Elliot Tolliver on his date with Emma Hernandez, he is being spied upon by one of the spiders that makes up Spiders-Man on behalf of Norman Osborn of Earth-44145.
+After being told the information he received from Spiders-Man, Norman Osborn of Earth-44145 plans revenge on Superior Spider-Man.